 Desalination of RO Waste Water

-RO is actually a method to desalinate the tap water, but it also open up a study as to whether the concentrate disposal of RO water can be further desalinated or not.
+RO is actually a method to desalinate the tap water, but it also opens up a study whether the concentrate disposal of RO water can be further desalinated or not.

-A study was conducted regarding the profitability issue, which suggested that the extraction of these commodities can yield good profit if the extraction is highly dependent on commodity pricing and final product purity, which can make Desalination a future technique for RO waste water conservation.
+A study was conducted regarding the profitability issue.
+It suggested that the extraction of these commodities can yield good profit if the extraction is highly dependent on commodity pricing and final product purity, which can make Desalination a future technique for RO waste water conservation.

 Electrodialysis is another method to conserve RO waste water.
-Experiments on this technique demonstrated to have an efficiency of over 80% reprocessing of the wastes, while using very small voltages.
-And using low voltages means low required energy which eventually means low costs.
-This method does not only reduce the waste volume but also provides additional feed for modern RO systems.
+Experiments on this technique demonstrated to have an efficiency of over 80% reprocessing of the wastes, while using minimal voltages.
+And using low voltages means low required energy, which eventually means low costs.
+This method does not only reduce the waste volume, but also provides additional feed for modern RO systems.

-Globally we are experiencing acute water?shortage and the future environmental conditions do not predict favourable conditions for water supplies.
+Globally we are experiencing acute water shortage and the future environmental conditions do not predict favorable conditions for water supplies.
 The amount of water available on Earth is also getting reduced due to global warming and other environmental hazards.

-Conditions like these increases our responsibility and highlights that our approach towards the utilization of the water is a significant step for ours and for the future generation?s welfare.
-And wasting something in spite of having reuse alternatives is totally immoral.
+Conditions like these increases our responsibility and highlights that our approach towards the utilization of the water is a significant step for us and for the future generations’ welfare.
+And wasting something despite having reuse alternatives is totally immoral.